pblozarate/pblozarate.github.io/_pages/publications.md

 ---

 <p align="justify">
-My research interests lie in the field of empirical microeconomics with a focus on the economics of education and health.
-To estimate the impact of policy reforms in these areas, I use quasi-experimental methods that leverage administrative and survey data.
-This approach allows me to gain insights into the effects of policy changes in real-world settings, and to identify the causal mechanisms behind these effects.
+My research interests lie in the field of empirical microeconomics with a focus on labor economics and economic history.
+I am interested in the institutions that shape labor markets, both current and historical.
+I use quasi-experimental methods that leverage large dataset to estimate relevant causal parameters.
 </p>

 <h2 style="margin-top: 15px; font-weight: normal; text-align: center;">Work in Progress</h2>